I thought I would introduce a new character.

 Anna O’Malley meets Tracy Douglas Allen soon after she arrives in New York City to attend a friends’ wedding.
 Anna falls head over heels for The Big Baritone and their own wedding bells ring just one month later.

-Although there is a difference in their ages, with Anna being seven years older, Tracy felt himself quite the fortunate man finding such a woman of means who was young enough to have children and attractive enough to please him.
+Although there is a difference in their ages, with Anna being seven years older, Tracy felt himself quite the fortunate man finding such a woman of means who was young enough to have children and not completely unattractive.
+And, she’d be no trouble to him.
 At least, he felt that way early on.

 Anna’s side of the relationship.